conan-io/docs/reference/config_files/global_conf.rst

     *:tools.cmake.cmaketoolchain:generator=Ninja

 The result is that you're specifying a general `generator` for all your packages, and that's it.
-The `zlib` line has no effect because it's the first one evaluated, and after that Conan is overriding that specific pattern with the most general one, so it deserves to pay special attention to the order.
+The `zlib` line has no effect because it's the first one evaluated, and after that, Conan is overriding that specific pattern with the most general one, so it deserves to pay special attention to the order.